Witenite/Go_Projects/File_Replicator/readme.md

 Multiple instances of the program may be run concurrently in order to monitor and update different files.
 You'll have to create different directories for each copy of the program to accomodate the configurations (the IP address and port obviously remain the same for each config file, without incurring any SSH conflicts).
 Note I could have added some additional facility to monitor an entire directory (recursively) but for my requirement this wasn't necessary.
 I also felt that for larger projects it may be prudent to not be copying all the files that are not changing, and instead focus on only replicating the files that do change.

 This program was written to help me make software development on the Raspberry Pi simpler.
 IE although I do regularly cross compile code, there are times when what I am developing simply will not cross compile and has to be compiled natively on the Raspberry Pi itself.
 For this reason I developed this application that will monitor my source file as I write code, and as soon as I save it, automatically copy it over (using SFTP over an SSH connection with full authentication/encryption).
 I can then turn to the Raspberry Pi and compile the code just copied over to it.
 The simple yet tedius task of manually copying and pasting the file over a mapped network drive (or frequent use of an application like Filezilla) is thus mitigated.

+The program should have no problem replicating files of any kind across a network.
+It's use is not limited to text files.

 The code is written in Golang and serves as a working example of how to get SSH communications up and running, along with SFTP, using Go.
 It utilizes a watcher that relies on an OS API to monitor for any file changes that may occur.
 This minimizes program overhead. the code is tested/verified to compile and run in Ubuntu Linux.
 It should compile and run in Windows too, however I have not verified this yet.